check-spelling-sandbox/Codeberg-org/TermsOfUse.md

  - must not contain illegal content and must not be used for illegal purposes,
  - must adhere to relevant law, privacy, and data-protection regulation,
  - must only contain code and data compatible with the Open-Source license requirements defined by FSF or OSI,
  - must be of reasonable size in order not to disproportionally disrupt service for other users.
-"Reasonable" is defined by day-to-day operation constraints according the currently available resources.
+"Reasonable" is defined by day-to-day operation constraints according to the currently available resources.
 	- If a project or user is allocating an excessive amount of resources, the project or user will be notified and asked to reduce resource usage within the given notice period,
-	- If the project or user does not respond within the notice period, or the resource usage is endangering other projects or the platform itself, this project or user will be disabled immediately, or even removed.
+	- If the project or user does not respond within the notice period, or the resource usage is endangering other projects or the platform itself, this project or user will be disabled immediately or even removed.

 ## Cancellation and Termination